Ed Burke once bragged about his work for Trump — now he doesn’t want jurors to know

 “While he is not the decision maker, Alderman Burke has chosen to be part of this process and the lack of his good favor can be infinitely more debilitating than waiting a bit longer for approval of a price increase,” the employee allegedly wrote.

-Burke’s lawyers also want to bar a recorded call between Burke and David Reifman, then the commissioner of the Department of Planning and Development.
-Someone had apparently lied to Reifman, so Burke allegedly said he would “make it my business to f--- with this guy in every way possible.”
+Burke’s lawyers also want to bar a recorded call between Burke and David Reifman, then commissioner of the city’s Department of Planning and Development.
+Someone apparently had lied to Reifman, so Burke allegedly said he would “make it my business to f--- with this guy in every way possible.”